Lymphatic system: Structure

 The lymphatic system consists of a conducting network of lymphatic vessels, lymphoid organs, lymphoid tissues, and the circulating lymph.

 Primary lymphoid organs

-The primary (or central) lymphoid organs generate lymphocytes from immature progenitor cells.
+The primary (or central) lymphoid organs, including the thymus, bone marrow,fetal liver and yolk sac, are responsible for generating lymphocytes from immature progenitor cells in the absence of antigens.
 The thymus and the bone marrow constitute the primary lymphoid organs involved in the production and early clonal selection of lymphocyte tissues.

-Bone marrow
+Bird species' primary lymphoid organs include the bone marrow, thymus, bursa of Fabricius, and yolk sac.